petabridge/akka-bootcamp/src/Unit-3/lesson2/README.md

 ##### What this means in practice
 *This is about default behavior in the case of an error.*

-Here's what will happen, by default, if you haven't specified a `supervisorStrategy` on the pool router:
+Here's what will happen, by default, if you haven't specified a `SupervisorStrategy` on the pool router:

 1. A failure in a routee will bubble up to the parent of the router
 2. The parent of the router will issue a `restart` directive to the router